Cypress Branch State Park

-Cypress Branch State Park is a 314 acre public recreation area located two miles north of Millington in Kent County, Maryland, United States.
-The state park's environmental mix includes agricultural fields and meadows, bottomland deciduous forests and wetlands.
+Cypress Branch State Park is a 314 acre Maryland state park located two miles north of Millington in Kent County, Maryland, United States.
+The park's environmental mix includes agricultural fields and meadows, bottomland deciduous forests and wetlands.
 The park offers fishing ponds, picnicking, and a rudimentary trail system created from old farm lanes for hiking, biking and bird watching.
 The park is managed by the Maryland Department of Natural Resources.

 History

 The park was created when the state combined the Big Mill Pond Fish Management Area with a 274 acre farm and plant nursery the state purchased in 2014.
 Cypress Branch State Park opened in 2022.